The 10 best Viking sites to explore around the world

 Fly to Paris

-The Vikings attempted to take Constantinople (modern day Turkey) but could never breach its walls.
+The Vikings attempted to take Constantinople (modern day Istanbul) but could never breach its walls.
 Only by becoming the personal bodyguards of the Byzantine emperor did they grab a piece of its wealth.

 One place we know they visited was Hagia Sophia (a former cathedral in Constantinople).
 In 1964, a runic inscription containing the Norse name ‘Halfdan’ was discovered on a parapet.
 It’s believed to have been carved by one of the Viking bodyguards and the full inscription is said to probably read ‘Halfdan carved these runes’.